3 Amazing ‘Side Effects’ Of A pH-Balanced Diet (Besides Better Bones)

 “…both potassium chloride and potassium bicarbonate significantly improved endothelial function as measured by brachial artery flow-mediated dilatation, increased arterial compliance as assessed by carotid-femoral pulse wave velocity, decreased left ventricular mass, and improved left ventricular diastolic function.”3

-The study goes on to note what sounds like something straight out of the Save Our Bones Program:
+The study goes on to note what sounds like something straight out of the Osteoporosis Reversal Program:

 “Our study provides further support for an increase in population potassium intake, and this would best be done by an increase in the consumption of foods high in potassium, for example, fruit and vegetables that in themselves have beneficial effects on health independent of potassium intake.”3